Kanalkampf: 13–18 July

 On 13 July other, smaller convoys ran the gauntlet through the Channel.
-A II./Kampfgeschwader 51 (KG 51) Ju 88 was shot down by 43 Squadron Spitfire while shadowing a convoy.
-The convoy was heading west and was in the area of Lyme Bay when 238 and 609 squadrons, with 12 Hurricanes and three Spitfires were ordered to mount an aerial guard.
+A II./Kampfgeschwader 51 (KG 51) Ju 88 was shot down by a 43 Squadron Spitfire while shadowing a convoy.
+The convoy was heading west and was in the area of Lyme Bay when 238 and 609 squadrons, with 12 Hurricanes and three Spitfires, were ordered to mount an aerial guard.
 Convoy CW 5 was late and instead they found no ships but fifty Luftwaffe aircraft searching for the convoy.
 Two Do 17s were shot down for one pilot killed in a forced landing.
 V./LG 1 Bf 110 fighter-bombers attempted to engage but became embroiled in a dogfight with RAF fighters who claimed three damaged for no loss.
 One damaged claim was filed by John Dundas.

-As Bread sailed out of range, the smaller convoy was attacked by StG 1 escorted by three Staffeln of JG 51.
-11 Hurricanes of 56 Squadron engaged the Ju 87s before the Bf 109s could react, two Ju 87s were damaged but the escorts shot down two Hurricanes.
-54 Squadron Spitfires attacked the Bf 109s and New Zealander Colin Falkland Gray shot down Leutnant Hans-Joachim Lange, who was killed.
-Luftwaffe losses amounted to six aircraft destroyed and eight damaged, four Hurricanes were shot down and a Spitfire was shot down in error by the Dover defences.
+As Convoy Bread sailed out of range, the smaller convoy was attacked by StG 1 escorted by three Staffeln of JG 51.
+Eleven Hurricanes of 56 Squadron engaged the Ju 87s before the Bf 109s could react, two Ju 87s were damaged but the escorts shot down two Hurricanes.
+Spitfire of 54 Squadron attacked the Bf 109s and New Zealander Colin Falkland Gray shot down Leutnant Hans-Joachim Lange, who was killed.
+Luftwaffe losses were six aircraft destroyed and eight damaged; four Hurricanes were shot down and a Spitfire was shot down in error by the Dover defences.
 HMS Vanessa was disabled by near-misses and was taken under tow by tug Lady Duncannonand and repaired in November 1940.